cloudposse/atmos/website/docs/cli/configuration.md

 ## Stacks

-Specify where to find stacks.
+Define the stack name pattern and specify where to find stacks.

 ```yaml
 stacks: